What’s realistic in the house sitting exchange?

 - They want to return to a clean and tidy home, with happy pets and a well tended pool, garden or outside area.

-House sitting expectations for sitters are less easy to define, but as an absolute minimum they would hope:
+House sitting expectations of sitters are less easy to define, but as a minimum they would hope:

-- To have been given honest information about the pets, their behavior, health and temperament; the property and location; and the homeowners expectations.
+- To be given honest information about the pets, their behavior, socialisation, health and temperament; the property and location; and the homeowners expectations.

 - To be handed over a home that is clean, tidy and doesn't constitute a health risk (it happens!), and to know there aren't any infestations of fleas or other insects/critters beyond what is considered generally acceptable.